IntersectMBO/plutus/docs/plutus-ir/plutus-ir.md

                       x     # the name of the destructor function C..   # the constructors of the datatype )
-Constructor C   := (constr
+Constructor C   := (con
-                       x   # the name of the constructor T.. # the argument types of the constructor )
+                       x  # the name of the constructor T  # the type of the constructor )
 ```